skip to main content

 • New Jersey Family Lawyer Magazine; Editorial Board Emeritus member

 • In the 1990s, New Jersey Governor James Florio appointed Frank as the state bar’s representative to the New Jersey Commission to Study the Law of Divorce.
-The Commission recommended several new statutes, including Limited Duration Alimony, which was based on an article written by Frank
+The Commission recommended several new statutes, including Limited Duration Alimony, which was based on an article written by Frank.

 Announcements